Mary's NaNoWriMo

 Rune looked up from her computer in her closet-sized office to see Larry looking over her shoulder.
 On her screen was an old clipping.
 The headline read, "Four Renowned Cornell Mycologists Dead of Mushroom Poisoning!"
 Under that, the subtitle read, "Terrible Accident Claims Four Cornell Profs."

-“What is this, some third rate pulp fiction novel?
 Who are you, and what did you do with my friend Larry?”
-Rune asked, half joking, half sarcastic.
+Rune asked, half

 "Why are you worrying about this old accident?"
 Larry asked, pointing at the clipping.
 “I know Dr. McHaggerty’s teaching-assistant training sessions this week have piqued your interest, but that accident was thirteen years ago.”